Back to all posts

 When a clog is deeper than a plunger can reach, a drain snake (also called an auger) is your next best bet.
 This flexible tool can be fed down the drain to physically break up or pull out the blockage.
 Carefully push the snake into the drain until you feel resistance.
 Then, turn the handle to work the tip of the snake into the clog, breaking it apart.
 You might need to pull the snake out and clean it off a few times.
 It can be a messy job, but it’s a great way to handle more stubborn clogs that are further down the line.

-A Natural Cleaning Solution: Baking Soda and Vinegar
+Try This Natural Fix: Baking Soda and Vinegar

 If you prefer to avoid manual labor or harsh chemicals, this classic home remedy can work wonders on minor buildup.
 Start by pouring one cup of baking soda directly down the drain, followed by one cup of white vinegar.
 You’ll hear some fizzing—that’s the chemical reaction working to dissolve grease and grime.
 Let it sit for about 15 minutes, then flush the drain thoroughly with a pot of very hot (but not boiling) water.
 This is a great maintenance trick to keep drains clear and is much gentler on your pipes than store-bought chemical cleaners.